 Pitch a Tent and Star at the Stars

 Nothing is as fun and costs the least amount of money than spending a few days in the great outdoors.
 While this year has been particularly breezy, that isn’t something a fire and some warm jackets can’t fix.
 Most sporting goods stores have everything you could possibly need for the trek out.
 From sleeping bags to tents to lights to stoves, pitching in with a group of your friends for the necessities keeps the costs low and not much planning needed.
 So, bring on the bug spray and take a hike!

 Next time you are lying in bed, grumpy and on Netflix, complaining about how boring a spring break you’re having because there is nothing to do in your town, how about spending a night in the town.
 Yes, your town.
 Even the seemingly dullest of towns has a few hidden pieces of gold in it.
 Maybe not literal gold, per se, but metaphorical gold.
 From trivia nights at a local hang out spot, to an unexplored path in a woods near your house, to a well-liked restaurant you never took time out to go to, to a night at your town’s spooky cemetery, to karaoke night at the hopping town bar, to bingo night at the town church or fire station, to a special presentation on an interesting subject at your town’s public library, there are TONS of cheap to free activities to keep you busy.

-For more information on how to have exceptional time management, you can read the full Entrepreneur article here.
+For more information on last minute spring break ideas, you can read the full Travel Channel article here.